KC woman says toenail was surgically removed, serious infected after pedicure

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — A Kansas City woman claims a visit to the nail salon cost her a major infection and to have part of her toenail surgically removed.
+(WDAF) — A Kansas City woman claims a visit to the nail salon cost her a major infection and to have part of her toenail surgically removed.

 “I was getting my hands done and my feet done.
 Kind of got nicked, or just something happened.
 I noticed it.
 I asked if I could have [an adhesive bandage] or something because I think I may have a cut on my foot,” Rose said.